flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 The next unit is the **Geometry Processing** block, an evolution of the 'Vertex Block' in the GeForce3 that performs vertex transformation.
 It's still programmable with the use of **vertex shaders**, which is now a widely adopted feature in the graphics industry.
 Furthermore, the instruction limit has been increased to 512 instructions minimum (originally, 136 was the limit!).

 The block that executes shaders is called **Vertex Processing Engine** (VPE) and it can process **one vertex per clock cycle**.
-As if wasn't enough, there are **eight VPEs working in parallel**.
+As if that wasn't enough, there are **eight VPEs working in parallel**.
 Since the GeForce6 series, Nvidia has aligned its shader programming interface to a model called 'Vertex Shader Model 3' or 'vs_3_0_', a standard developed by Microsoft for use with their DirectX 9.0c libraries [@graphics-vs3].
 The VPEs also support the non-proprietary OpenGL 2.1 model [@graphics-kilgard] and Nvidia's own variant (Cg) [@graphics-vp40].

 Compared to the GeForce3, we've got new instructions available for branching and subroutine calls.
 Also, the VPE contains four texture samplers that pull texture colours during this stage, in case programmers want to use this unit to perform some operations on them.